tjpalanca/tjcloud/README.md

 [![ShinyProxy Deployment](https://github.com/tjpalanca/tjcloud/actions/workflows/deploy_shinyproxy.yml/badge.svg)](https://github.com/tjpalanca/tjcloud/actions/workflows/deploy_shinyproxy.yml)
 <!-- badges: end -->

-TJCloud is a cloud environment that allows me to use Chromebooks, iPads, and lower powered device as a primary computing solution for data science and software development. s
+TJCloud is a cloud environment that allows me to use Chromebooks, iPads, and lower powered device as a primary computing solution for data science and software development.

-The stack is deployed on a simple Kubernetes cluster, with each individual part served as pods and accessible on a URL through Keycloak.
+The stack is deployed on a simple Kubernetes cluster, with each individual part served as pods and accessible on a URL and protected by Keycloak.